Below are some tips for ensuring your emails achieve the results that you and your content deserve.

 Subject Line - Keep it short and to the point.
 Try a subject with fewer than 10 words if you can.

 The pitch - Again, be concise.
-Tell your audience what it is happening or what is changing as a result of your announcment as quickly as you can.
+Tell your audience what is happening or what is changing as a result of your announcement as quickly as you can.
 Journalists get A LOT of emails.

 Make it personal - In our research, 74% of the emails with the top open rates, had a From address that belonged to a person rather than a group.
 E.g. From 'Alex Murphy at Agility', not From 'Comms Team'

 "Brevity shouldn’t stop at word count" - You need links in your release, so journalists can find the further information they need.
 Don't go overboard, though.
 2-3 is enough.

 Number of contacts - The majority of emails with top open rates are sent to fewer than 500 recipients.

 Which day is the best day to send a release?

 According to our most recent research.
 Tuesday to Thursday is the most popular time for email pitches, and of these days Tuesdays showed up as the most successful day to get good open rates and responses.
 However, this suggests that Fridays or Mondays could be less busy times for inboxes, and you may get higher levels of engagement with pitches, relative to volume.

 General Best Practice For Email Distribution

 Manage your Targeted Lists